jcubic/sysend.js/README.md

 };
 ```

-If you want to add support for Cross-Domain communication you need to call proxy method with url on target domain
+If you want to add support for Cross-Domain communication, you need to call proxy method with url on target domain
 that have [proxy.html file](https://github.com/jcubic/sysend.js/blob/master/proxy.html).

 ```javascript